 Cirque Du Soleil:

 - O By Cirque Du Soleil

 - Shark Reef Aquarium [Ticket reservation here]

 - Atomic Saloon

 - Madame Tussauds Las Vegas [Wax Museum ticket reservation here]

 - The Jets 80s 90s Experience [Ticket reservation here]

 - V – The Ultimate Variety [Ticket reservation here]

 Crowds and Rates

-Tip: If possible, book your Christmas and New Year’s Eve getaway to Las Vegas months in advance.
-Otherwise, try to find deals via the deals finder from booking.com (see above), or via this link: Las Vegas Hotel Deals (sort by start rating and price).
+💡 Tip: If possible, book your Christmas and New Year’s Eve getaway to Las Vegas months in advance.
+Try to find deals via this link: Las Vegas Hotel Deals (sort by start rating and price) and save them!

 12 Things to Do in December in Vegas